 Described by the New Yorker as "one of America's very best singer-songwriters," Dar Williams is a renowned folk musician and composer based in the Hudson Valley who has sold millions of albums and toured across the United States.
 Williams is also a well-known environmental and social justice advocate.

 Sharon Salzberg is a central figure in the field of meditation, a world-renowned teacher and NYT bestselling author.
 She has played a crucial role in bringing meditation and mindfulness practices to the West and into mainstream culture since 1974, when she first began teaching.
 She is the co-founder of the Insight Meditation Society in Barre, MA and the author of ten books including NY Times bestseller, Real Happiness, and Real Love, her latest release by Flatiron Books.
 Acclaimed for her humorous, down-to-earth teaching style, Sharon is a columnist for On Being and hosts her own podcast: The Metta Hour.
 More details at www.SharonSalzberg.com

-Susan Cain is the Chief Revolutionary at Quiet Revolution and author of QUIET: The Power of Introverts in a World That Can't Stop Talking and QUIET POWER: The Secret Strengths of Introverted Kids.
-These days, she is hard at work on two new books, is dreaming up a new podcast, and also seems to play an awful lot of tennis.
+Susan Cain is the Chief Revolutionary at Quiet Revolution and author of Quiet: The Power of Introverts in a World That Can't Stop Talking and Quiet Power: The Secret Strengths of Introverted Kids.
+These days, she is hard at work on two new books and is dreaming up a new podcast.